What are Growing Pains?

 Treatment of Growing Pains in Dogs

-These disorders are typically self-limiting and tend to disappear on their own once the dog has finished growing.
+Some causes of joint pain are self-limiting and tend to disappear on their own once the dog has finished growing.
 The treatment method in the interim will typically depend on the disorder that is causing the growing pains.
 If the patient has developed lesions from osteochondritis dissecans, these lesions will generally require surgical removal in order to allow for full movement of the joints.
 All of these conditions can be extremely painful for the animal, so medications designed to mitigate this pain may be prescribed for your pet.

 The most commonly prescribed medications for pain and inflammation for dogs are NSAIDs such as carprofen, deracoxib, meloxicam, and in some cases, buffered aspirin.
 It's essential that you do not give your pet any pain medications without consulting a veterinary professional, as some medications may be inappropriate for some patients due to breed, size, or medical conditions.
 Steroids may also be suggested in some situations, however, steroids also reduce the effectiveness of the immune system so if any infections are suspected they may not be recommended.